 "You learn faster than I did," the rurouni had once said, the note of pride in his voice unmistakable.
 This son would make his father proud tonight too.

 His lungs burned, but it wasn't bad yet.
 No invisible knives in his ribs.
 It had been a long time already, but he could run for even longer.
 The restaurant wasn't far.
 Was it closed by now?
 It would stay open longer in the summer, wouldn't it?

 No. He would worry about that when he got there.
-And if it closed, he'd--
+And if it was closed, he'd—

 Hands grabbed him, hands belonging to somebody rather unbalanced, someone who fell to his knees as the momentum carried them forward.
-But he maintained a strong grip.
+But the hands maintained a strong grip.

 Heart leaping into his throat, the boy called out for his father.

-The boy looked up, slack-jawed at the rurouni, who was rubbing the ear hole his son had screamed almost directly into, panting heavily, and drenched with sweat.
+The boy looked up, slack-jawed, at the rurouni, who was rubbing the ear his son had screamed almost directly into, panting heavily, and drenched with sweat.

 "Sorry…to scare you…" the rurouni panted over a small grin.
 "But you're so fast…Daddy didn't have breath to call out.
 Sorry."

 The boy didn't care.
 He threw his arms around his father's neck.
-Not good for the man's out-of-breath state, but at this moment, he didn't care either.
-Arms tightly around his son, who was far more important than his next breath.
+Not good for the man's out-of-breath state, but at this moment, the rurouni didn't care either.
+He wrapped his arms tightly around his son, who was far more important than his next breath.